Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Multi-stream Interwoven CNNs

 \subsection{CNN Blocks Employed}

 The CNN blocks employed within the interweaving modules are key to performance, both in terms of accuracy and inference time.
 Our architecture is sufficiently flexible to allow different choices for these CNN blocks.
-In this work, we explore the vanilla CNN block, MobileNet \cite{howard2017mobilenets}, and MobileNet V2 \cite{sandler2018mobilenetv2} structures, and compare their performance.
-We show the architectures of these choices in Fig.~\ref{fig:cnn_block}.
+In this work, we explore the vanilla CNN block, MobileNet \cite{howard2017mobilenets} and MobileNet V2 \cite{sandler2018mobilenetv2}, as well as ShuffleNet~\cite{zhang2018shufflenet} and ShuffleNet V2 \cite{ma2018shufflenet} structures, and compare their performance.
+We are particularly interested in the Mobile-/Shuffle-Net architectures, due to their purpose-built design aimed at execution on embedded devices with limited computation capabilities, such as automotive IoT.
+We show the architectures of these choices in Figure~\ref{fig:cnn_block} and summarize their parameters in Table~\ref{tab:params}.

 The vanilla CNN block embraces a standard 2D CNN layer, a BN layer and a Rectified Linear Unit (ReLU) activation function.
 This is a popular configuration and has been employed in many successful classification architectures, such as ResNet~\cite{he2016deep}.
 However, the operations performed in a CNN layer are complex and involve a large number of parameters.
 This may not satisfy the resource constraints imposed by vehicular systems.
 The MobileNet \cite{howard2017mobilenets} decomposes the traditional CNN layer into a depthwise convolution and a pointwise convolution, which significantly reduces the number of parameters required.
 Specifically, depthwise convolution employs single a convolutional filter to perform computations on individual input channels.
-Thereby, this generates an intermediate output that has the same number of channels as the input.
+In essence, this generates an intermediate output that has the same number of channels as the input.
 The outputs are subsequently passed to a pointwise convolution module, which applies a 1$\times$1 filter to perform channel combination.
 MobileNet further employs a hyperparameter $\alpha$ to control the number of channels, and $\rho$ to control the shape of the feature maps.
 We set both $\alpha$ and $\rho$ to 1 in our design.
 In summary, the MobileNet block breaks the filtering and combining operations of a traditional CNN block into two layers.
 This significantly reduces the computational complexity and number of parameters required, while improving efficiency in resource-constrained devices.